loldot/loldot.github.io/_posts/2013-10-11-Keyed-collection.md

+---
+layout: post
-Title: Keyed Collection
+title: Keyed Collection
-Published: 11/10/2013
+date: 2013-10-11
-Tags: Code
+tags: Code
 ---
 This week I found a cool .net-class in the System.Collections.ObjectModel namespace; the KeyedCollection<TKey,TItem>.